MrGallo/Python-Exercise-Management/docs/_sources/exercises/codingbat/list-2/post-4.md.txt

 Given a non-empty list of ints, return a new list containing the elements from the original list that come after the last 4 in the original list.
 The original list will contain at least one 4.
-Note that it is valid in java to create an list of length 0.
+Note that it is valid in java to create a list of length 0.

 ```
 post_4([2, 4, 1, 2]) -> [1, 2]